 - an inability to prevent leaking urine when exercising or other involuntary actions such as coughing or sneezing

 - an overwhelming urge to urinate that often causes them to urinate before getting to a bathroom.

-Dr. Rachelle Meaux is a highly trained OBGYN with extensive experience diagnosing and treating patients for urinary incontinence.
-Call (337) 216-0000 to schedule an appointment at her office in Lafayette, LA today!
+Dr. Rachelle Meaux is a highly trained gynecologist with extensive experience diagnosing and treating patients for urinary incontinence.
+Call (337) 216-0000 to schedule an appointment at her gynecology clinic in Lafayette, LA today!